 Business Structure Assessment

 First you have to see if your business works with the tax rules of the United Arab Emirates.
-You need to figure out if your business is something that has to pay taxes or not under these new laws.
+You need to figure out your entity type and if your business is something that has to pay taxes or not under these new laws.
 The United Arab Emirates has these tax rules.
-You have to check if your business fits with them.
+You have to check if your business fits with them, including verifying your legal form and incorporation date.

 Financial Year Determination

 Your financial year is really important.
 It decides when you have to file your taxes.
 The financial year also affects what you have to do to follow the rules.
-You need to make sure your financial year is what the Federal Tax Authority says it should be.
+You need to make sure your financial year is what the FTA says it should be.

 Tax Group Considerations